zakgrin/Deploy_ML_Model/README.md

             "marketplace.gcr.io": "gcloud"
           }
         }`.
-3. __Uploading Docker Container to GCP__:
+3. __Uploading Docker Image to GCP__:
     - Use the following command in Google Cloud SDK Shell at the project directory were [Dockerfile](Dockerfile) is located: `gcloud builds submit --tag gcr.io/deploy-auto-mpg/auto-mpg-docker`.
-This command will build a docker container and submit it to `gcr.io` registry under `deploy-auto-mpg` project and using the `auto-mpg-docker` docker container.
+This command will build a docker Image and submit it to `gcr.io` registry under `deploy-auto-mpg` project and using the `auto-mpg-docker` docker container.
     - After a successfully running the previous command, the following message should appear:
     ![](images/gcp/SDK_gcloudbuild.png)
-    - Go to [GCP Console](https://console.cloud.google.com/) to show this new container added under __Container Registry__:
+    - Go to [GCP Console](https://console.cloud.google.com/) to show this new Docker image added under __Container Registry__:
     ![](images/gcp/ContainerRegistry.png)

 4. __Creating a Service in GCP__:
     - To start using the model in the cloud, we have to create a service using __Cloud Run__.
-The following images shows how to create a new service named `auto-mpg-predict` using the docker container `auto-mpg-docker` within`deploy-auto-mpg` project:
+The following images shows how to create a new service named `auto-mpg-predict` using the docker image `auto-mpg-docker` within`deploy-auto-mpg` project:

 ![](images/gcp/CloudRun_1.png)
 ![](images/gcp/CloudRun_2a.png)